Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

-For an exquisite Round Cut Diamond, pay close attention to the diamond’s Cut quality.
-Review the GIA report and ask an expert for assistance.
-When it comes to Clarity, we recommend looking for a diamond that is eye clean like this beautiful SI1.
+When it comes to quality, we recommend looking for a diamond that is eye-clean like this beautiful SI1 from James Allen.
 To go higher than that in Clarity is paying for something that will go unnoticed.
-For Color, we recommend the J Color for white gold solitaire rings like this beautiful Round Cut in a 18K white gold setting.
+For Color, we recommend the J Color for white gold solitaire rings like this beautiful Round Cut in a 18K white gold setting from James Allen.
 And for yellow gold solitaire rings, we recommend K or L Color like this Round Cut in 18K yellow gold.

 As the most popular Diamond Shape, the Round Cut Diamond represents over two thirds of all diamonds sold.

 The Round Brilliant Cut boasts 58 facets (including the culet) and offers exceptional white light reflection, also known as brilliance.
 With a classic, timeless appearance, Round Brilliant Cuts are often used in engagement rings, necklaces and other fine jewelry pieces.
-This 1.0 Carat stone is a stunning example of a Round Brilliant Cut.
+This 1 Carat stone from James Allen is a stunning example of a Round Brilliant Cut.

 In 1919, Marcel Tolkowsky created a surge of interest in the Round Cut Diamond by publishing his work, “Diamond Design: A Study of the Reflection and Refraction of Light in Diamond” which highlighted the ideal cut aspects of a Round Brilliant.
 Since Tolkowsky’s influence, the Round Cut has remained the most common diamond cut.